-Earlier this year she released her Junk Shop Folk EP, which had been lovingly and humbly crafted in Handmade Fletch’s kitchen; with the help of some pots and pans.
+Last year she released her Junk Shop Folk EP, which had been lovingly and humbly crafted in Handmade Fletch’s kitchen; with the help of some pots and pans.
 You can download or order a copy of the EP from Fuzzy’s STORE.
-And this May, Fuzzy has been back at the wonderful analogue sanctuary ATA Studios, recording her new 45″ single, which will be released on vinyl in the Autumn.
-More info on the NEWS page.
+Fuzzy has just released her new single Blue Jean (No.45) which was recorded, produced and mixed at the wonderful analogue sanctuary ATA Studios, by Neil Innes.
+You can buy it on 7inch vinyl from Fuzzy’s STORE.

-Fuzzy’s music has been played on Stuart Maconie’s ‘Freak Zone’ BBC 6 Music, BBC Radio Leeds, York, Manchester & Lincolnshire, BBC Introducing, Radio DIVA, Chapel FM and many other online shows.
+Fuzzy’s music has been played on Stuart Maconie’s ‘Freak Zone’, Gideon Coe, BBC 6 Music, BBC Radio Leeds, York, Manchester & Lincolnshire, BBC Introducing, Radio DIVA, Chapel FM and many other online shows.

-Her awards include ‘Best Song’ at London Screenwriters’ Festival in February 2014, for her song ‘Swans’ (co-written by Neil Innes) which was featured in the first crowdsourced feature film, ’50 Kisses’.
+Her awards include ‘Best Song’ at London Screenwriters’ Festival in February 2014, for her song ‘Swans’, which was featured in the first crowdsourced feature film, ’50 Kisses’.
 She was also a semi-finalist in the UK Songwriting Competition 2013.

 In 2007 she and her former co-writer Neil Innes formed a band called Love of the Brave.
 With some fellow musicians, they built an analogue studio in Headingley, which they named ATA (All Things Analogue).
 This housed vintage equipment from the 1960s and 1970s plus an 1894 Beckstein piano, with no legs, rescued from a warehouse.